 The Caracal Model F has been subjected to upgrades including a redesigned trigger safety, trigger bar, firing pin unit and a machined one-piece Multi-Function Unit (MFU).
 These enhancements increase both the safety and durability of the Model F pistol, while maintaining the same overall ergonomics and exterior aesthetics.

 Effective November 1, 2017 Caracal USA, LLC will move all recall and customer service operations to our Boise, Idaho offices.

 If you are a customer affected by the previous Caracal Model F and C product recall and have opted to trade your Model F and/or Model C pistol for a Model F replacement pistol, please contact the recall center at [email protected] or by phone at (208) 323-8727, Monday – Friday, 8AM to 5PM MST.

-Well that’s great news to hear they’re moving customer service operations to the US – should greatly streamline any issues or concerns gun-buyers have in the future.
-The question remains if the Caracal can still compete in a polymer-framed pistol market that has grown and evolved around improved ergonomics and trigger-pull in the three years it was absent.
+Well, that’s great news to hear that they’re moving customer service operations to the US — it should greatly streamline any issues or concerns gun-buyers have in the future.
+The question remains: can the Caracal pistol can still compete in a polymer-framed pistol market that has grown and evolved around improved ergonomics and trigger-pull in the three years it was absent?
 I guess we’ll have to check out SHOT Show 2017 to find out.

 Jim is a freelance writer for dozens of firearm publications, the host of the YouTube channel Burst Review and the youngest author to write a cover story for Shotgun News in its 86-years of operation.
 Jim loves anything that goes, ‘boom’ but particularly enjoys military firearms from the Cold War and WW2.
 When he’s not slinging lead downrange he can be round hiking in the mountains with his wife Kim and their vicious attack dog, Peanut.